When Purple Perceived Only at Fixation: A Fixation and Distance-Dependent Color Illusion: Abstract

 \section{Abstract}

-In this paper a novel optical illusion is described in which purple structures are perceived as purple at the point of fixation, while the surrounding structures of the same purple color are perceived toward a blue hue.
+In this paper, an optical illusion is described in which purple structures are perceived as purple at the point of fixation, while surrounding structures of the same purple color are perceived toward a blue hue.
 As the viewing distance increases, a greater number of purple structures revert to a purple appearance.

 \keywords{Optical illusion \and Color perception}